cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **3.3.4**
 - Add Arms Race support from Chen's Classic Items for Laser Drone.
+- Update the icon for Artifact of Machines.
+- Rework the spawning system of drones in Artifact of Machines so that spawn weights are respected.
+- Add more config options for Artifact of Machines to control which drone spawns through weights.
+- Add an API so that ground drones should stay on ground when spawned by Artifact of Machines.

 **3.3.3**
 - Update the mod so that it is fully compatible with the latest TILER2 update.